Look for bottlenose dolphins when sailing in or out.

 Watch a destination video.

 Invergordon is a relatively small city of about 5,000 people.
 Invergordon is the port for Inverness, the capital of the Scottish Highlands and junction of many routes.
-Over the centuries, Inverness was often the focal point of clashes between Highland chiefs, and the Crown.
-Today the town is a popular tourist attraction as well as a gathering place for the clans of the surrounding area.
-Many of the traditional Scottish events take place here each summer, including the Highland Games and the Sheep Dog Trials.
 Watch for the murals painted on the sides of buildings – these depict historical events of the area.
+Pick up your brochures at a well stocked information booth at the pier.

 Contact this group of local volunteers to ask any questions you have about sightseeing from Invergordon - especially if you want to DIY.